Mayurbhanj district: Merger of the state

 Following India's independence on 15 August 1947, the State of Mayurbhanj became an independent unit and soon after, a State Legislative Assembly was formed with cabinet ministers (praja mandal).
-These ministers included Chief Minister Sarat Chandra Das (Minister of Home, Finance, Audit, Planning and Reconstruction), M. Mahapatra (Minister of Revenue, Law, Health & Local Government), and M. Nayak (Minister of Development, Education, Supply, Transport, Public Works, Commerce, and Labour) by a proclamation of the Maharaja Pratap Chandra Bhanjdeo on 9 December 1947.
+These ministers included Chief Minister Sarat Chandra Das (Minister of Home, Finance, Audit, Planning and Reconstruction), Bidyadhar Mohapatra (Minister of Revenue, Law, Health & Local Government), and M. Nayak (Minister of Development, Education, Supply, Transport, Public Works, Commerce, and Labour) by a proclamation of the Maharaja Pratap Chandra Bhanjdeo on 9 December 1947.
 The Maharaja formally transferred most of his powers to this body.
 When Sardar Patel, the then Home Minister, met the rulers of the state with his proposal for merger with India on 14 December 1947, the Maharaja of Mayurbhanj said that he had already granted responsible Government in his State, and hence he could not make any commitment without consulting his Ministers.
 In view of this and being a tribal state, Patel didn't compel the merger.
 The premier of state was left out of the discussions.
 On 17 October 1948, the Maharaja and Chief Minister went to Delhi, where the Maharaja signed the Instrument of Merger with stipulations, taking into account social instability driven by the Jharkhand statehood movement and administrative mismanagement.
 The administration of the State was taken over by the Government of India with effect from 9 November 1948, and Indian Civil Servants D.V.
 Rege was appointed as Chief Commissioner to the State.
 However, it was subsequently decided that since Mayurbhanj linguistically and culturally had close links with Odisha, it should merge with that Province.
 On 16 December 1948, V. P. Menon came to the Baripada and announced the merger of Mayurbhanj with Odisha, which officially effected from 1 January 1949.
 Through the merging with Odisha was not peaceful.
 The Non-Odia inhabitants, primarily the Santhals of Rairangpur, headed by Sunaram Soren proposed that the state either merge with Jharkhand, then proposed state of Bihar or remain as a Union territory of India.

-Geography and climate
+Geography

 Mayurbhanj is land-locked with a geographical area of 10418 km2 and lies in the north east corner of the state.
 It is bordered on the northeast by Jhargram district of West Bengal and East Singhbhum district of Jharkhand, to the north by Seraikela Kharsawan district of Jharkhand, West Singhbhum district of Jharkhand on the west, Kendujhar district on the southwest and Balasore district on the southeast.